More about Bill Viola

 Here is what Wikipedia says about Bill Viola

-VEE-oh-lə; born January 25, 1951) is an American contemporary video artist whose artistic expression depends upon electronic, sound, and image technology in new media.
-His works focus on the ideas behind fundamental human experiences such as birth, death and aspects of consciousness.
+UK: /ˈviːoʊlə/ VEE-oh-lə; January 25, 1951 – July 12, 2024) was an American video artist whose artistic expression depended upon electronic, sound, and image technology in new media.
+His works focus on the ideas behind fundamental human experiences such as birth, death, and aspects of consciousness.

 Check out the full Wikipedia article about Bill Viola